In conversation with the multi-talented, celeb hairstylist, Najeeb Ur Rehman, PPS Director, Schwarzkopf.

 Explaining to someone what you think and convincing them about the limitations of a particular hairstyle or service can get challenging

-What elements in the job do you enjoy the most?
+What elements of the job do you enjoy the most?

-My job gives me the power to change someone’s entire look and to gain the trust of my clients – these things I enjoy the most.
+My job gives me the power to change someone’s entire look and to gain the trust of my clients – these are the things I enjoy the most.

 Any future plans?